uk-gov-mirror/defra.ivory/README.md

 `$ npm install`

+followed by:

+`$ npm run build` - This runs the build tasks, which currently are just building the CSS.
+This needs to be run on the initial install, if updates are made to the Sass, or if the "govuk-frontend" is updated.

-If installing on a Windows machine you may encounter an error when running `$ npm install` relating to your OS not being able to run the Bash scripts which are part of the installation.
+If installing on a Windows machine you may encounter an error when running `$ npm run build` relating to your OS not being able to run the Bash scripts which are part of the installation.
 Should you have this problem first ensure that you have installed [Git for Windows](https://gitforwindows.org).
-Then run the command `$ npm config set script-shell %userprofile%\cmder\vendor\git-for-windows\bin\bash` followed by `$ npm install`.
+Then run the command `$ npm config set script-shell %userprofile%\cmder\vendor\git-for-windows\bin\bash` followed by `$ npm run build`.

 Now the application is ready to run: